vr-thi/VRLate/README.md

 Two distributed measurement systems are synchronized via a GPS timepules.
 At both stations the motion-to-photon latency and the mouth-to-ear latency is measured via a potentiometer, photodiodes, piezo buzzers, and microphones.
 For more information please read the [paper](https://arxiv.org/abs/1809.06320 "paper").

 ## Hardware
 The hardware setup of the system is shown in the following picture.
-All circutes are drawn with the open-source software *Fritzing* and are added to the [Fritzing folder]("/Fritzing/").
+All circuits are drawn with the open-source software *Fritzing* and are added to the [Fritzing folder]("/Fritzing/").

 <img src="Images/hardwareSetup.png" width="600">

 ### Rotation platform
 For the measurement setup, a potentiometer is used to continuously trace the rotation angle of the tracked object (e.g., an HMD).
-The platform rotary motion is controlled by a servo connected to the microcontroller.
+A servo connected to the microcontroller controls the platform rotary motion.
 With this setup, steady back-and-forth movements of the tracked object are possible.
 ### Photosensor
 The photosensor is used to monitor display outputs and captures the rotary angle of the tracking system which is output in a brightness code.
 During measurement, right before the rendering process, the VR system outputs the last captured horizontal rotation angle in an encoded brightness code.
 To get a resolution of 4096 different values, four areas on the display are used to output a number in the octal numeral system.
 By capturing each area with a light-sensitive sensor connected to the microcontroller, it is possible to get the rotation angle output of the VR system at every interval.
 The whole photosensor consists of four TSL250R photosensors.